 It’s impossible to measure success without benchmarks.
 Encourage employees to complete a self-assessment of their sleeping habits, or design one yourself.
 Once you have an idea of the current situation, you can start to create bespoke policies that suit the needs of your employees.
 As part of the process, consult your employees about the support they would ideally like.

-2. Office design
+2. Workspace design

 If within capacity, encourage employees to take meetings outside, either with a walk, lunch or just a different environment – this can provide a good break and allow additional exposure to sunshine, which helps establish natural rhythms.